marshall-mcdougall/rattlescraper/README.md

 # Rattle Scaper
-# Maps bin locations in the lowermainland
+Maps bin locations in the lowermainland on one unified map with added functionality.
-#nice